Sep 26 2024

 SecOps helps identify and prioritize vulnerabilities that pose the greatest risk to the organization.
 ServiceNow’s SecOps tools accelerate that effort, giving IT leaders a more holistic view of their entire IT environment.
 The ServiceNow stack includes detection, vulnerability response and threat intelligence, plus security information and event management and security orchestration, automation and response capabilities.
 With these tools, it’s easier “to collaborate and work as a team to figure out what's going on in the hardware and software life cycle,” says Rahimi.

 During this initial phase, teams “log information and figure out if a certain activity is happening,” says Rahimi.
 A threat may live in the infrastructure, on an employee’s device, on the network or server, or on a VPN.
-Regardless of where it’s located, you can’t fix what you’re not aware of it, explains Paul “Doc” Burnham, senior technical architect of ITAM at CDW’s ServiceNow Solutions.
+Regardless of where it’s located, you can’t fix what you’re not aware of, explains Paul “Doc” Burnham, senior technical architect of ITAM at CDW’s ServiceNow Solutions.

 2. Prioritize the Biggest Vulnerabilities